George3d6/various_statistics/confidence_determination/README.md

 ## Experimental setup

 I will run each model through all dataset and compare the results.
-Running model `M` alone serves as a sanity benchmark for the accuracy values and is there in order to set the maximum training time (2x how long it take to "converge" on validation data).
+Running model `M` alone serves as a sanity benchmark for the accuracy values and is there in order to set the maximum training time (4x how long it take to "converge" on validation data) in order to avoid wasting too much time on setups that are very low to converge (thes would probably be impractical).

 I will also use multiple parameters to generate the datasets, the combinations will be between:
 1. Degree: 3 ,4 ,5 ,and 6